superMDguy/steps/README.md

 steps workon init
 ```

 Next, you can make as many commits as you want on this branch.
 When you're done, run `steps update`.
 This will update the tag for the step, and run a rebase command that will insert your commits on top of the step you're working on.
 You'll probably have conflicts.
-When you do, resolve them, and make sure to run `git rebasetags --continue` instead of `git rebase --continue` to ensure that all the tags stay in the right place.
+When you do, resolve them, and run `git rebase --continue`.
+Once all your conflicts are resolved, run `steps sync` to resync the tags with the commits (rebasing changes commit hashes, which removes tags).

 5. During the demo, you can go to different steps by running `steps view <step_name>`.
 You can make any changes you want, but you'll be in a detached head so they won't be permanent.
 So, you can livecode examples, then skip to the next step.

+## Other Commands

+* `steps remove <step_name>`
+* `steps diff <step_name>`: shows diff between current head and the given step
+* `steps list`